OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

  14190 ms  baseURL: nil
 ```

 In this case, `baseURL` is set to `nil`, meaning that the effective origin is "null".
-You can obtain the effective origin by running `window.origin` from the JavaScript of the page (this app has an explotation helper that allows to write and run JavaScript, but you could also implement a MITM or simply use Frida to inject JavaScript, e.g. via `evaluateJavaScript:completionHandler` of `WKWebView`).
+You can obtain the effective origin by running `window.origin` from the JavaScript of the page (this app has an exploitation helper that allows to write and run JavaScript, but you could also implement a MITM or simply use Frida to inject JavaScript, e.g. via `evaluateJavaScript:completionHandler` of `WKWebView`).

 As an additional note regarding `UIWebView`s, if you retrieve the effective origin from a `UIWebView` where `baseURL` is also set to `nil` you will see that it is not set to "null", instead you'll obtain something similar to the following: